 No matter where I am.

-Waiting in various locations like restaurants, traffic jams, before and after meetings (and yes, sometimes during)… while having a coffee at Starbucks … it doesn’t matter where I am: email is ubiquitous.
+Waiting in various locations like restaurants, traffic jams, before and after meetings (and yes, sometimes during)… while having a coffee at Starbucks… it doesn’t matter where I am; email is ubiquitous.

 7. I can preserve context

 One of the problems with delayed responses is that the sender often loses context.
-If I reply “Yes”, for example, they may have forgotten the question that they asked just the day before.
+If I reply “Yes”, for example, they may have forgotten the question they asked just the day before.

 That’s easily dealt with.
 My replies often look like this:

-> On Tuesday 10/27 Joe Blow said:
+> On Tuesday 10/27 Joe Bloe said:

 > Are we still meeting on Friday?